kjepo/camelog/README.md

 castle was in ruins and remains so to this day.

-Visiting the castle requires a bit of walking and climbing but with the new bridge it is much easier.
+Visiting the castle requires a bit of walking and climbing but with the new bridge, donated by the Rausing family (Swedish!) makes it much easier.
 Once you are at the top you can enjoy some beautiful coastal scenery.
-Plan to spend at least an hour here and make sure it is open before you go down by calling `01840-770328`
+Plan to spend at least an hour here.

 In combination with a trip to Tintagel you could also visit Boscastle (now rebuilt after the flash flood) or enjoy a pint on the way back